MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 To see the version number for Dynamics 365 Import Tool (Preview), go to **Settings**, and then look in the **About** section.

-## Do I need the Dynamics 365 Layout apps for both HoloLens and Windows Mixed Reality immersive headsets?
+## Do I need the Dynamics 365 Layout apps for both Microsoft HoloLens and Windows Mixed Reality immersive headsets?

 No, you can use each app separately, though they do work together as well.
-If you want to copy 3D models or layouts from your PC to your [!include[pn-hololens](../includes/pn-hololens.md)] or to Windows Mixed Reality, you’ll need the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)].
+If you want to copy 3D models or layouts from your PC to [!include[pn-hololens](../includes/pn-hololens.md)] or to Windows Mixed Reality, you’ll need the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)].

 ## What are the technical requirements for running the Dynamics 365 Layout apps?